-The strategy was developed through significant community engagement including working closely with young people, parents/carers of young people, schools and agencies.
-Research and analysis identified the important issues facing young people in Moorabool and provided a framework for the development of the strategy.
+The draft strategy was developed through a significant amount of community engagement including working closely with young people, parents/carers of young people, schools and with agencies.
+Research and analysis identified the important issues facing young people in Moorabool and provided a framework for the development of the draft strategy.